 Using The Microsoft Store

 Microsoft hosts a community release of Python 3 in the Microsoft Store.
-This is the recommended way to install Python on Windows because it handles updates automatically and can be uninstalled easily too.
+This is also a great way to install Python on Windows because it handles updates automatically.

 To use this method: